SFrinking/INFOMAIR/README.md

 ```python
     clf.initialize_data("dialog_acts.dat")
 ```
-3. train and test classifier using one of the classifiers (LR or NN)
+3. train classifier using one of the classifiers (LR or NN)
 ```python
     clf.train_lr()#or
     clf.train_nn()